ignite/cli/docs/3 Scaffold a Blockchain/3 Type Scaffold.md

 starport type [typeName] [field1] [field2] ... [flags]
 ```

+- **typeName** string

-`typeName` defines the name of a new type, it should be unique within a module.
+    The name of a new type.
+Must be unique within a module.

 `field1`, `field2`, etc. define fields of the type.
 Types of fields can specified with a colon-syntax, for example, for an `amount` field that should be an interger, `amount:int32`.
 Currently supported types: `string`, `bool`, `int32`.
 By default fields are `string`.